openstack/puppet-openstack-guide/doc/source/community.rst

 ========

-While the official OpenStack PTL duty `guide`_ is general, the Puppet OpenStack PTL has usually in charge:
+While the official OpenStack PTL duty `guide`_ is general, the Puppet OpenStack PTL is usually in charge of:

 * community management by keeping abreast of upcoming meetings (summits, OPS meetups) where it would be interesting for our